What is Brandy vs What is Cognac?

 Crystal Cognac Glasses

 Less formal occasions, say, a night watching Game of Thrones with the neighbors, you don’t need to bring out the finest.
 But you want to treat your guests (and yourself) to a little luxury.
 That’s why I love these crystal cognac glasses.
 Very reasonably priced for a set of six, they are designed with impeccable taste and also make excellent bourbon glasses.

 Apple brandy is known as a prominent ingredient in cooking and party punches.
 However, fine brandies made from apple are delicious on their own.
 It’s a very American spirit as well, dating back to colonists who planted orchards and distilled apple cider.
 These vintage water glasses would make perfect brandy tumblers.
 I love the color of the glass and the embossed details.

 Bronze Brandy Glasses

 The brown and gold hues of fine cognac come from the oak barrels used in the aging process.
-These colors look even more beautiful when balanced against the platinum rim of these cut glass brandy drinking glasses.
+These colors look even more beautiful when balanced against the bronze rim of these cool brandy drinking glasses.
 Remember, you don’t want to serve Courvoisier XO Impérial to your boss from these guys, but they are perfect for when your dad comes over to help you solve the world’s problems over a good, strong drink.